RadoTheProgrammer/rubik-bld/README.md

 And again, like for M_PLAN, it checks at the end if you noticed you're at the end, type `end`, toggle `DISABLE_MEMO_END` if it annoys you.

+Also you have to type `parity` when there's a parity, between edges and corners, after edges's end.

 ### M_DO
 This mode is to train the execution.